elementbound/pygrunt/README.md

 The setup will create a ``pygrunt`` command that you can call from your console.

+> Since the project uses other git repos as examples, you might need to run

+> ``git submodule update --init --recursive``

+> after cloning.
+> This will clone all the submodules so the examples have actual sources to build.

 ## Usage ##

 Projects that build with pygrunt provide a Python script, usually named after the project itself.